13 Fun Facts About Calgary You Probably Didn’t Know

 5. First Winter Olympic Games

-This was also the first Winter Olympic games to be held for two weeks.
+This was also the first Winter Olympic Games for two weeks.
 The 88 Olympic games shaped Calgary better.
-It also brought Canada Olympic Park and Olympic Oval to Calgary.
+It also brought the Canada Olympic Park and Olympic Oval to Calgary.

-The 88′ Winter Olympic Games torch relay is the longest one ever, lasting 88 days and stretching over 18,000 kilometres.
+The 88′ Winter Olympic Games torch relay is the longest, lasting 88 days and stretching over 18,000 kilometers.

 6. Mayor of Calgary